paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 **(d) Death of former participant before retirement**

-(1) **In general** — Except as provided in paragraph (2), if a former participant eligible for a deferred annuity under [section 2054 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2054) dies before reaching age 62, such former participant’s lump-sum credit shall be paid in accordance with subsection (c) of this section.
+(1) **In general** — Except as provided in paragraph (2), if a former participant eligible for a deferred annuity under [section 2054 of this title](./chapter-038-central-intelligence-agency-retirement-and-disability.md#section-2054) dies before reaching age 62, such former participant’s lump-sum credit shall be paid in accordance with subsection (c).

-(2) **Limitation** — In any case where there is a surviving former spouse or surviving former wife or husband of such participant who is entitled to a share of such participant’s lump-sum credit under paragraphs (2) and (3) of subsection (b) of this section, the lump-sum credit payable under paragraph (1) shall be reduced by the lump-sum credit payable to such former spouse or former wife or husband.
+(2) **Limitation** — In any case where there is a surviving former spouse or surviving former wife or husband of such participant who is entitled to a share of such participant’s lump-sum credit under paragraphs (2) and (3) of subsection (b), the lump-sum credit payable under paragraph (1) shall be reduced by the lump-sum credit payable to such former spouse or former wife or husband.

-**(e) Termination of all annuity rights** If all annuity rights under this subchapter based on the service of a deceased participant or annuitant terminate before the total annuity paid equals the lump-sum credit, the difference shall be paid in accordance with subsection (c) of this section.
+**(e) Termination of all annuity rights** If all annuity rights under this subchapter based on the service of a deceased participant or annuitant terminate before the total annuity paid equals the lump-sum credit, the difference shall be paid in accordance with subsection (c).

-**(f) Payment of accrued and unpaid annuity when retired participant dies** If a retired participant dies, any annuity accrued and unpaid shall be paid in accordance with subsection (c) of this section.
+**(f) Payment of accrued and unpaid annuity when retired participant dies** If a retired participant dies, any annuity accrued and unpaid shall be paid in accordance with subsection (c).

 **(g) Termination of survivor annuity** An annuity accrued and unpaid on the termination, except by death, of the annuity of a survivor annuitant shall be paid to that individual.
 An annuity accrued and unpaid on the death of a survivor annuitant shall be paid in the following order of precedence, and the payment bars recovery by any other individual: